-We collect personal information to improve your experience as a user of our website and also to improve others’ experience as well.
+We collect personal information in order to provide you with our products and services.
+We also collect personal information to improve your experience as a user of our website and to improve others’ experience as well.
 Sometimes the personal information that we collect enables you to use online resources or obtain communications about topics of interest to you.
-Personal information collected online also can help us improve our products and services, or design other features and resources that individuals would like to see us offer.
-We analyze the personal information that we collect so that we can identify and offer new products and services.
+We also analyze the personal information we collect so that we can identify and offer new products and services.

 How do we collect personal information?

 Direct Collection.
-In other words, we collect personal information from you by asking you to fill in an online form or participate in an interactive display.
-Contact details—your name, street address, e-mail address, telephone number, birth date, etc.—are often collected directly.
+We collect personal information from you when you voluntarily provide it to us by, for example, filling in an online form or participating in an interactive display.
+Contact details—your name, street address, e-mail address, telephone number, birth date, etc.—are often collected in this manner.
 So is health status, so that we can provide you with information that is more likely to be relevant to you.

 Does Arbor collect personal information from children?

-In general, our websites are not directed at children and most of the online services that we offer are designed for adults, age 18 or older.
+No. Our websites are not directed at children under the age of 18 and we do not knowingly collect the personal information of minors.
+If we are made aware that we have inadvertently collected the personal information of a minor, we will delete it immediately.
 Where requests for information about a medication are permitted by law, people requesting information about a medicine that is indicated for use in children must be 18 years old or older.